 There are many conversion testing tools on the market, but the best are usually paid and add to your marketing expenses.

 Google Optimize is an exception to this rule.

-It’s Google’s custom A/B testing and personalization tool, which launched in 2016 and is gradually replacing Content Experiments.
+It’s a Google Analytics custom A/B testing and personalization tool, which launched in 2016 and is gradually replacing Content Experiments.
 If you’ve ever used Content Experiments, you’ll find that the interface and capabilities are relatively similar, so using Optimize is an easy switch.

 And even if you haven’t yet used a Google tool for A/B testing, you’ll likely find the experience extremely easy.

 Creating an account is a straightforward process.
-From there, so is running an A/B or split test.
+So is running an A/B or split test.

 In this article, we’ll focus specifically on A/B testing — but if you’re interested in running multivariate split tests, you can do that with Google Optimize, too.

 Beyond its easy setup, one of the biggest advantages of Optimize is that it integrates easily with Google Analytics.
 Google Analytics is considered a standard tool for any site owner — so being able to access test data directly in your account is extremely convenient.

 As you run your tests, you can easily analyze visitors who see each variation in Analytics, since experiment KPIs tie right into your account.